elegantchaos/Builder/README.md

 ## Discussion

-Builder is invoked as follows: `builder <scheme>`.
-If not supplied, scheme defaults to `build` (more on schemes later).
+Builder is invoked as follows: `builder <action>`.
+If not supplied, action defaults to `build` (more on actions later).

-Builder works by looking for a special target called `Configure` in the package that it's trying to build (defined in the `Package.swift` file).
+Builder works by looking for a special target called `Configure` in the package that it's trying to build.
+You define this target in the `Package.swift` file just like any other target.
+It should contain a `main.swift` file, so that builder can run it.

-If it finds this target, it uses `swift build` and/or `swift run` to do the following:
+Assuming that it finds the `Configure` target, builder uses `swift run` to build and run it, and capture its output.

-- build the Configure target
-- run the resulting executable and capture its output
-- parse this output to obtain a configuration to use to build the actual package
+All being well, this output should be a valid JSON dictionary, which builder parses to obtain a configuration.

-- extract compiler and linker settings from the configuration
+This configuration consists of a settings section, and one or more action definitions.

-It then looks in the configuration for a scheme matching the name that was supplied on the command line (or `build` if none was supplied).
-If present, this scheme describes a set of commands to execute in order to perform the scheme.
+Builder looks for an action definition matching the name that was supplied on the command line (or `build` if none was supplied).
+If present, this action definition describes a set of commands to execute in order to perform the action.

 These commands can consist of:

 - build: build a product, `swift build`, applying the build settings from the configuration
 - test: test a product using `swift test`, applying the build settings from the configuration
 - run: run a product using `swift run`, applying the build settings from the configuration
-- scheme: perform another nested scheme
+- action: perform another nested action
 - *anything else*: treat the named command as a dependency; build and run it with `swift run`, passing the arguments specified in the configuration

 The idea behind this approach is that: